SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 A participant shall run a participating localization algorithm over the data movie in Benchmark to estimate a list of emitter locations.
 After the participant submits the list of estimated location, we will calculate its RMSMD in comparison of the ground-truth locations.
 The result will be posted in the leaderboard.

 ### Dataset
 The emitters with the same adjacent distance are located on a circle.
-The data movie for benchmarking and evaluation is generated in the same way but the following parameters are set differently.
+The data movie for benchmarking and evaluation is generated using the same parameters of Testing but the following parameters are set differently.

 |Parameter |Variable and value| Unit|
 |:-----|:-----|:-----|